 Correlative leakage detection method is searching point of leakage by correlative leakage detection equipment (that include correlative leakage detector, sensor, amplifier, wireless transmitter, etc.).
+This detection method has a benefit that enables investigation regardless of noise of cities and depth of pipes buried, because it directly detects the noise of leakage from the pipes.
 Firstly we place sensors at two points (i.e. gate valve and fire hydrant) span water leakage might be occurred, then obtain the leakage noise propagation time difference from both sensors with correlative leakage detector.
 The position of leakage is calculated by the time lag, distance between sensors, and velocity of leaking sound transmitting through the pipe.
+The correlative leakage detector equipment was jointly developed by Tokyo Waterworks and private company.